Education

 NCIO GRiT Centre 10-Week CPD Course - Foundations of Integrative Psycho-Oncology and Trauma Competent Care

-First Cohort: January to March 2026 | 20–25 places available
+Next Cohort: April to June 2026 | 20–25 places available

 The GRiT Centre is proud to launch its first postgraduate-level training programme: a 10-week CPD course ‘Foundations of Integrative Psycho-Oncology and Trauma Competent Care’, designed for healthcare professionals and integrative practitioners working with people affected by cancer.